Enhanced Continual Learning of Vision-Language Models with Model Fusion: ConDU: Continual Decoupling-Unifying

 \section{ConDU: Continual Decoupling-Unifying}

 We propose \emph{Continual Decoupling-Unifying} (ConDU), a novel continual learning approach for VLMs that leverages model fusion.
 Figure \ref{whole_method} shows the overall framework of ConDU.
 ConDU maintains a unified model, a set of task triggers, and a series of prototype sets throughout the continual learning process.
-Our framework includes five modules (denoted as colored points in Figure \ref{whole_method}).
-We will introduce three modules for training in section \ref{training_stage} and two modules for inference in section \ref{inference_stage}.
+Our framework includes five modules.
+We will introduce three modules for training in Section \ref{training_stage} and two modules for inference in Section \ref{inference_stage}.